 As did Rose, and Victoire, and Louis, and…

-Being what sometimes felt like the only sane person in the family was starting to get old, and in the year since Albus and Rose had finished Hogwarts, it had only gotten worse.
+Being what sometimes felt like the only sane person in the family was starting to get old.

 Lily knew, logically, that people in her family cared about her and how she was feeling.
 However, it didn’t always feel like that, and anyway, them caring didn’t mean that they could make her feel any better.